We all know the multi-million dollar movie franchise Pirates of the Caribbean. It’s no secret that pirate legend is fascinating.

 They are running killer deals on flights to Barbados all summer long.

 The Pirates of the Caribbean in Barbados

-Now Barbados was home to two island buccaneers, and a stopping ground for many others.
-Sam Lord and Stede Bonnet, each with their own special legend that I of course will share with you.
-Another notable would be the legendary Blackbeard.
+Now Barbados was home to two island buccaneers and a stopping ground for many others.
+Sam Lord and Stede Bonnet, each with their own special legend that I, of course, will share with you.

 Sam Lord’s Castle, Saint Philip Parish